d-bingham/fse2017artifact/README.md

 ## Important files and directories
   * [The Care and Feeding of Wild-Caught Mutants](paper.pdf) - The paper as submitted
+  * [Dockerfile](Dockerfile) - A Dockerfile which, when built, compiles the toolchain and runs the 	     experiment subset
   *	[Wild-Caught Mutant Demo video](wcm_demo.mp4) - A narrated video showing a brief demo of the toolchain
-  * [mutrun.sh](mutrun.sh) - A bash script which executes a subset of the experiment
+  * [mutrun.sh](mutrun.sh) - A bash script which executes a subset of the experiment; this should work on *most* Linux systems (see below), but for evaluation of the artifact using the Docker instance is strongly preferred
   * [code](code) - Source code for the Wild-Caught Mutants toolchain
   * [github_scrape](github_scrape) - A subset of the source
 	control repository revision histories utilized in the experiment (specifically, the Linux kernal revision history is omitted for space and time concerns)
-  * [Dockerfile](Dockerfile) - A Dockerfile which, when built, compiles the toolchain and runs the experiment subset

 ## Instructions for use

+A [Dockerfile](Dockerfile) is provided to automate the process of executing the experimental subset.
+Building the Docker instance from the Dockerfile (e.g., `docker build .` from the artifact's root directory, `sudo` use often required) will automatically run the experiment script and display the results.

 The toolchain (mutgen and mutins) can be built from the [code](code) directory with make.